U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 For information about the City of Elko and Elko County visit these links:

-The 2013 fire season for Ruby Mountain IHC began in May and the crew spent 89 days assigned to incidents.
-The crew traveled 45,949 collective miles between Nevada, New Mexico, California, Utah, and Idaho.
-Ruby Mountain IHC aided in the suppression of (8) Type 3 fires, (2) Type 4 fires, (1) Type 5 fire as well as being assigned to five highly complex (Type 1 & 2) incidents; Silver, Carpenter 1, Beaver, Kelley, and Rim fires.
-The crew averaged 20 individuals per incident while hosting additional detailers.
-29 Position Task Books were initiated with 12 being completed year to date.
+The 2015 fire season for Ruby Mountain IHC began in May and ended in late September.
+The crew spent 76 days assigned to incidents.
+The crew traveled to Nevada, Arizona, California, and Idaho.
+Ruby Mountain IHC aided in the suppression of (4) Type 3 fires, and four highly complex (Type 1 & 2) incidents; Washington, Cape Horn, Cougar, and Tepee Springs fires.
+The crew averaged 22 individuals per incident while hosting additional detailers.
+9 Position Task Books were initiated with another 12 completed year to date.

-The crew participated in the “BLM Fitness Challenge” in 2013.
+The crew participated in the “BLM Fitness Challenge” in 2015.
 The BLM Fitness Challenge is a competition created by the Navy SEALs and has recently been voluntarily adopted by many BLM personnel.
 To achieve a perfect score on the Fitness Challenge an individual must run an 8:00 minute 1.5 mile, do 120 push-ups in 3:00 minutes without breaking form, do 150 sit-ups in 3:00 minutes without breaking form and complete 25 pull-ups.
-In 2013 Ruby Mountain IHC had an overall average of 296 points on the fitness challenge.
-(The crew will strive to beat last year’s averages)
+In 2015 Ruby Mountain IHC had an overall average of 283 points on the fitness challenge.
+(The crew will strive to beat last year’s averages) Ruby Mountain IHC won the 2014 BLM IHC fitness challenge, which is a contest between the 11 BLM IHC’s in the country.
+In 2015 we finished second and our goal for 2016 is to win back the trophy.

 For information on the Fitness Challenge go to: www.blm.gov/nifc/st/en/prog/fire/fireops/fitness_challenge.html